whyh/DatastoreODM/README.md

 # Delete record
 new_book.delete()

-# Find a record by id.
-Create record with given id and values, if the record wasn't found
+# Find a record by id or create one with given id and values if it wasn't found
 book = Book.find_or_create(new_book.id, **new_book.entity)
 print(book.title)
 ```